datjan/HomeSpanUI/README.md

 ### Device status
 The web interface is fully dynamic and shows you the state of each device in nearly the same way the HomeKit app does.

+### Device steering
+The web interface is able to switch devices even without the Apple Home App.

 ### Action log
 HomeSpanUI logs the last 20 activities on the controller.
 Every action can be send via MQTT.